is this right for me?

 Advanced skills are great, but they are typically only used in specific situations.

 Let's start with stability

-In Cornering 101 we start out with how to stabilize the bike in corners.
+In Cornering101 we teach you how to stabilize the bike in corners.

 It is a remarkably simple technique yet the timing of it is something you will likely continue to refine for the rest of your riding career.

 The coolest thing about it is the “ah ha” moment of nailing it for the first time.
 It is addictive.
 The bike suddenly feels locked into the corner and on rails.

 You will not be alone with your newfound magic trick.
 The other 11 students in your group will be doing the exact same drill.